-A previous article (farmdoc daily November 6, 2013) reviewed the leaked draft of EPA's proposed rule setting the Renewable Fuel Standard mandates for 2014 and concluded that EPA was making novel use of the authority provided by Congress.
+A previous post reviewed the leaked draft of EPA’s proposed rule setting the Renewable Fuel Standard mandates for 2014 and concluded that EPA was making novel use of the authority provided by Congress.
 In November, EPA released the proposed regulation for public review and comment (the proposed rule can be found here).
 In the proposed rule, EPA proposes setting the RFS mandates lower than the statutory levels and makes an argument in support of its interpretation that the general waiver authority allows it to do so.
-This article evaluates EPA's argument in support of this use of the general waiver authority.
+This post evaluates EPA’s argument in support of this use of the general waiver authority.

 The process for the EPA proposal to become a final rule involves a 60-day public comment period that began when the rule was published on November 29, 2013.
 Comments must be received on or before January 28, 2014.
 Once the comment period closes, EPA has to review all public comments and respond to them in its final regulation.
 There is no set date for publication of the final rule and it depends on the number of public comments, how long it takes EPA to review them, as well as the time it takes to move the final regulation through the administrative process.
 Once the final rule is published in the Federal Register, it is effective and binding on the industry; should there be any legal challenges to the regulation, they would be expected shortly after the final rule is published.